Limits

 are examples of infinite limits.

-Infinite limits do not tell us that the limits are infinite values per se; instead, it implies that no single whole number acts as a limit and the function values just tend to become larger and larger (or smaller and smaller) without bounds.
+Infinite limits do not tell us that they are infinite values per se; instead, it implies that no single whole number acts as a limit, and the function values tend to become larger and larger (or smaller and smaller) without bounds.

-From the previous section, you learned how to identify the limits of a given function through the use of a table of values.
-However, this method is so tedious and will eat up a lot of our time.
+From the previous section, you learned how to identify the limits of a given function by using a table of values.
+However, this method is tedious and will consume much of our time.

 For this reason, we have to use some mathematical devices to determine the limits of a function.